Dinesh1516/Weather-Application/README.md

 Please keep the code clean and include clear descriptions of your changes.

 Acknowledgments
-Weather data provided by OpenWeather API.
+Weather data provided by OpenWeather API
-GitHub

 Inspired by similar open-source weather projects on GitHub.

-Handle errors and display friendly messages (e.g., invalid city).

-Support units toggle (Celsius/Fahrenheit).
+Ask ChatGPT